vdhamer/Photo-Club-Hub/.github/README.md

 > The app showcases curated images made by members of photo clubs.

-Since release 2.3.0, the app shows images using the following 3-level hierarchy:
+Since release 2.3.0, the app organized images in the following 3-level hierarchy:

 * photo clubA (hosted on siteA)
   * portfolio1 for photographer1